-Woody, aromatic and an emotional trigger of festivities, cinnamon spice is used in many cuisines and in different ways not just limited to baking.
+Woody, aromatic and an emotional trigger that denotes festivities, cinnamon spice is used in many cuisines and in different ways not just limited to baking.

-One of the worlds most widely used spice, cinnamon has found it’s way into many kitchens on the world!
+One of the worlds most widely used spice, cinnamon has found it’s way into many kitchens around the world!